signaldust/bunny-jit/README.md

 There is also `tcallp` which performs a tail-call which returns from the procedure with the return value of the call.
 As it does not return to the procedure, it can (and generally should) be the last thing in a given block.
+Tail-calls *always* clean up the stack *before* the call, so infinite chains of tail-calls are fine, but if you allocated a stack block then this is already invalid at the time of the call (ie. don't pass pointers to stack with tail-calls, it won't work).

 There is also "near" versions `icalln`, `fcalln`, `dcalln` and `tcalln` which can be used to call other procedures in the same module.
 These take the (compile-time)